-Have you been charged with Possession of Marijuana?
+Have you been charged with Possession of Marijuana & need a lawyer?

 Treatment in court falls under several categories for Marijuana: